the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 (cm-citable-cffinit)=
-# (WIP) Create a `CITATION.cff` using CFFinit
+# Create a `CITATION.cff` using `cffinit`

+`cffinit` is a web application which helps users create a `CITATION.cff` file.
+The application provides guidance for each field of the [CFF schema](https://github.com/citation-file-format/citation-file-format/blob/main/schema-guide.md) and does the validation automatically.
+When there are issues it provides a visual feedback on relevant fields.

+In the following sections you can find details about each step of the process.

-Go to [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) and click on the "Create" button at the bottom.
+To get started, visit [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) and click on the "Create" button to continue to screen `Start`.

 ```{figure} ../../figures/cffinit-0.jpg
 ---